 Designed for individuals with a bachelor's degree and interest in a teaching license, the Master's in Teaching (MAT) program:

-- offers both online and on-campus options for the Elementary Education track, in addition to on-campus tracks in Early Childhood Education, Secondary Education, and ESOL
+- offers both online and on-campus options for the Elementary Education track, in addition to on-campus tracks in Early Childhood Education, and Secondary Education.

 - does not require previous training or experience in education

 - offers Scholarships & Partnerships including City Year / AISGW, and Peace Corps

 - is CAEP-recognized, the highest standard of accreditation

 - prepares graduates in 5 semesters for direct entry into positions as classroom teachers and related careers

 - provides a strong network within DC-Maryland-Virginia (over 50 area schools offer placements for our students) and further networking with our MAT grads teaching in schools nationwide

 - maintains a 100% placement rate after graduation